Last updated on January 6th, 2019

 Teenage Vaping – How Should a Parent Handle It?

 What should you do if your teen is vaping?
 Is it wise to encourage it?
 Will it lead to smoking?
 What if your child is already smoking?… Should you encourage him to vape ecigs?
 These are tough questions many parents have wrestled with, including myself.

-As a former smoker, passionate researcher and one who rarely cares what others think of me, my unorthodox decision became clear.
+As a former smoker, passionate researcher and one who rarely cares about what others think of me, my unorthodox decision became clear.
 I decided it was better to let my child vape than to forbid it.

-After reviewing the pros and cons regarding teen vaping, I knew if I objected, my reasons would be as embarrassingly unconvincing as those sensational reports on the dangers of vaping that you read about in the news.
+After reviewing the pros and cons regarding teen vaping, I knew if I objected, my reasons would be as unconvincing as those sensational reports on the dangers of vaping that you read about in the news.